EEEManchester/corin/README.md

 ### corin_description

 This node launches the RViZ visualizer.
 The visualizer allows visualisation of robot states, maps, markers, etc. The difference to Gazebo is that there is no physics engine running, and is commonly used to visualise the actual robot states.
-Currently, it has been setup to be used as a visualizer for evaluating motion planning algorithms rather than viewing the actual robot state.
+Currently, it has been set up to be used as a visualizer for evaluating motion planning algorithms rather than viewing the actual robot state.

 ### corin_control